maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 based containers; just mock-based tests need to run against the Servlet 6.0 API jar.

 `SourceHttpMessageConverter` is not configured by default anymore in Spring MVC and `RestTemplate`.
-As a consequence, Spring web applications using `javax.xml.transform.Source` now needs to configure `SourceHttpMessageConverter` explicitly.
+As a consequence, Spring web applications using `javax.xml.transform.Source` now need to configure `SourceHttpMessageConverter` explicitly.
 Note that the order of converter registration is important, and `SourceHttpMessageConverter` should typically be registered before "catch-all" converters like `MappingJackson2HttpMessageConverter` for example.